Finite energy well-posedness for nonlinear Schr\"odinger equations with non-vanishing conditions at infinity: Introduction

 \subsection{Previous well-posedness results}

 Local existence of solutions to GP in Zhidkov spaces has been investigated in \cite{Zhidkov87, Zhidkov01} for $d=1$ and \cite{Gallo04} for the multi-dimensional case.
-For $d=1$, global well-posedness of GP in the energy space is shown in \cite{Zhidkov87} and has recently been proven for fractional Sobolev and low regularity in \cite{KochLiao, KochLiao1}.
+For $d=1$, GP is known to be completely integrable \cite{zakharovShabat}.
+The global well-posedness of GP in the energy space is shown in \cite{Zhidkov87} and has recently been proven for fractional Sobolev and low regularity in \cite{KochLiao, KochLiao1}.
 While the energy space for GP for $d=1$ coincides with the set of functions in the Zhidkov space, such that $|\psi|^2-1\in L^2(\R)$, this identification does not hold true in the multi-dimensional case, see \cite{Gerard} and Section \ref{sec:energyspace} below.
 The GP is well-posed in $1+H^1(\R^d)$ for $d=2,3$ \cite{BethuelS}.
 Global well-posedness in $1+H^s(\R^3)$ with $s\in(5/6,1)$ is proven in \cite{Pecher}.
 However, the space $1+H^1(\R^d)$ is strictly smaller than the natural energy space $\Eb(\R^d)$, see \eqref{eq:defEb} below.
 In fact, there exist traveling waves for GP in the energy space that do not belong to $1+L^2(\R^d)$, see \cite{Gravejat}.
 Global well-posedness in the energy space for the multi-dimensional GP has been introduced in the seminal paper \cite{Gerard}.
 One of the major novelties of \cite{Gerard} consists in the precise characterization of the energy space as complete metric space and the action of the free propagator on the energy space.
 A more general class of defocusing and energy-subcritical $C^3$-nonlinearities has been considered in \cite{Gallo} with subsequent improvement to $C^2$-nonlinearities \cite{Miyazaki}.
 In \cite{Gallo, Miyazaki}, the respective authors crucially rely on a smooth decomposition of wave-functions in the energy space.
 Global well-posedness is proven in affine spaces determined by this decomposition which requires the aforementioned regularity assumptions and precise growth conditions for $f$.
 The result in the affine spaces then implies existence and uniqueness in the energy space.
-The cubic-quintic equation being energy-critical is studied in \cite{KOPV, Killip16, Killip18}.
+The cubic-quintic equation being energy-critical is studied in \cite{KOPV, Killip16, Killip18}.\\ In \cite{Carles24}, global existence of unique mild solutions to \eqref{eq:NLS}-\eqref{eq:farfield} with a logarithmic nonlinearity is introduced.\\